Chapter 1 – MURDER

 Charlie Bakkendorf considered himself an ordinary man.
 Neither virtuous nor villainous, he lived a life driven by simple wants and needs, with no space for malice.
 His title, “vault manager” at the esteemed investment bank Bolton Sayres, carried prestige but little meaning; in reality, Charlie managed nothing.
 A high school graduate with no special credentials, he had drifted into the role without fanfare.

 At 32, Charlie was single and ached with loneliness.
-That, however, was about to change—or so he believed.
+That, however, was about to change.
+Or so he believed.
 In just two weeks, Maria had turned his world upside down.
 Her face lingered in his mind, vivid and irresistible.
 He was smitten.

 He hoped his insistence on sending her home by taxi had made an impression.
 It was a small gesture, but one he felt conveyed his sincerity.
 Smiling to himself, he replayed the memory of their coffee date, which had unexpectedly blossomed into a charming dinner.
 On Saturday, he would see her again, treating her to an evening designed to dazzle: dinner at an exclusive New York City restaurant, followed by a Broadway show.

 The subway, mercifully quiet, was a world away from its usual chaos.
 A few scattered passengers milled about as Charlie boarded the train.
 He welcomed the solitude, envisioning a future where he could afford to leave this grind behind.
-Soon, he would buy an apartment in Lower Manhattan and stroll to work—or perhaps leave work altogether.
+Soon, he would buy an apartment in Lower Manhattan and stroll to work.
+Or perhaps leave work altogether.

 Switching lines mid-journey, Charlie made it home in under thirty minutes.
 Emerging from the station, he stepped onto a dimly lit street.
 Pools of weak light spilled from scattered lamps, barely illuminating the surrounding shadows.
 Something about the darkness unsettled him, a feeling that grew sharper as he noticed a figure emerge from the gloom.